ASES honors persons making significant contributions to the Society and generally within the field of solar and renewable energy each year.

 This award recognizes special contributions to the American Solar Energy Society.
 It honors those whose volunteer efforts on behalf of the society have significantly advanced ASES’s ability to meet its mission.

-The recipient of this award/scholarship must be a graduate student concentrating his or her program in the field of solar energy, and be a current member of the American Solar Energy Society.
-The student’s graduate program should emphasize solar and the application must include an explanation of how the award might be used to further the applicant’s education in the field.
+(Not awarded in 2016) The recipient of this award/scholarship must be a graduate student concentrating his or her program in the field of solar energy, and be a current member of the American Solar Energy Society.
+The student’s graduate program should emphasize solar and the application must include an explanation of the applicant’s future plans in the field.

 The recipient is recognized as making a significant contribution to the acceptance and advancement of women in the field of solar energy development or deployment.